awsdocs/aws-doc-sdk-examples/README.md

 At the top level of each directory, a README explains how to build and run that set of examples.

 Within each directory, an `example_code/` folder contains examples organized by AWS service.
 For example `ruby/example_code/ec2` contains example code using the SDK for Ruby.

+## Invoking example code
+To invoke this example code, you must have an AWS account.
+For more information about creating an account, see [AWS Free Tier](https://aws.amazon.com/free/).

+You must also have AWS credentials configured.
+For steps on using the CLI to configure credentials, see [CLI Configuration basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

+## ⚠️ Usage Disclaimer
+These code examples interact with services that may incur charges to your AWS account.
+For more information, see [AWS Pricing](https://aws.amazon.com/pricing/).

+Additionally, example code may theoretically modify or delete existing AWS resources.
+As a matter of due diligence:
+ * Be aware of the resources that these examples create or delete.
+ * Be aware of the costs that might be charged to your account as a result.
+ * Back up your important data.

 ## Other examples
 Additionally, this repository contains sample code for non-SDK AWS tooling: